-For almost 10 years our family and friends celebrated the holidays with SLAC.
-It truly was the one and only event that we attended.
-My daughter sweet Amberlee and her friends LOVED attending the annual Children's Christmas play and it was our "gift" to everyone to enjoy food and the theatre as we kicked off the holiday season!
+My sweet daughter, Amberlee, and her friends LOVED attending Salt Lake Acting Company’s annual professional children’s productions.
+For nearly 10 years, our family and friends celebrated the holidays with SLAC and it was the one and only public event that we attended each year.
+It was our "gift" to everyone to enjoy food and the theatre as we kicked off the holiday season

 Amberlee was a hero of sorts.
 She lived for 38 years in a body that would not move for her.
 She was dependent on others for her total care.
-As her mom, her caretaker and her voice in this life, I was privileged to have the opportunity to grow with her and to experience her.
-I was a new mom and very young, but determined to make her life all that I could.
-And together.....we did.
+As her mom, her caretaker, and her voice in this life, I was privileged to have the opportunity to grow with her and to experience her.
+I was a new, first time, young mom and determined to make her life all that I could.
+And together...we did.

-One of the most beautiful experiences we encountered was SLAC.
+One of the most beautiful experiences we encountered was attending a SLAC production.
 It was truly an expression of love.
-It wasn't until the last 10 years of Amberlee's life that we were so fortunate to have this theatre experience as our annual "Holiday Tradition."
-It was truly the only experience that made Amberlee laugh out loud and she was always so loved by SLAC and the stage.
-She was nearly "on stage" with her wheelchair and was accommodated by the SLAC company.
+However, it wasn't until the last 10 years of Amberlee's life that we were so fortunate to have this theatre experience as our annual "Holiday Tradition."
+Attending SLAC’s children’s productions was an experience that made Amberlee laugh out loud and she was always so loved by theatre staff, stage crew, and actors.
+She was nearly "on stage" with her wheelchair and was accommodated by SLAC.
 Always assuring a wonderful time for all.

-Amberlee was the hero to so many.
-SLAC was the conduit that brought many children and their families to the theater.
-Some for the very first time.
-It was the highlight of December and the only gift we could give families that loved and cherished "Amberlee."
-What a treat it was see the faces of both children and adults as they enjoyed the play.
+Amberlee was an ambassador and forged the way for so many.
+SLAC was the conduit that brought many children and their families to the theater; some for the very first time.
+It was the highlight of December and we were privileged to share this experience with many families that loved and cherished Amberlee.
+What a treat it was to see the faces of both children and adults as they enjoyed the play.
 Always wanting to ask questions at the end and so mesmerized by the performances!
 The stage and performances captivated us and let us forget for just a moment, the difficulties of life.
 SLAC will always be one of our favorite memories.
 Amberlee loved music and the theatre.
-It was by far the only way she could express herself, in her limited condition of confinement, and it will always be one of the fondest memories we have.
+It was by far the most precious way she could express herself, in her limited condition of confinement, and it will always be one of the fondest memories we have.
 Forever.

-Amberlee died in my arms on October 5, 2019, shortly before all of the Covid 19 restrictions were in place.
+Amberlee died in my arms at home on October 5, 2019, shortly before all of the Covid-19 restrictions were in place.
 She was 38 years old.
 Her death was a way for her to leave this life on her terms and in her way.
-She has brought so much love to so many and will always remain our steadfast reminder of what is truly important in this life.
+She brought so much love to so many and will always remain a steadfast reminder of grace, fortitude and tenacity.
 Our love and gratitude will always shine upon SLAC for embracing all individuals with various hardships and difficulties and providing a temporary shelter of love and joy during every performance.